Laser Tattoo Removal:-

 The tattoo above has had a test patch preformed on the tail of the left photo, but shows the full darkness of the original tattoo.

-The photo on the right shows the progress of the tattoo after just 2 laser sessions.
-A further 3-4 sessions will be required to completely remove this tattoo, however this was faded for the intention of a cover up tattoo so no further sessions were required.
+The photo on the right shows the progress of the tattoo after 4 weeks healing.
+A further 2-3 sessions will be required to completely remove this tattoo, however this was faded for the intention of a cover up tattoo so no further sessions were required.